-Amphetamines have been available since the late 19th century and have been used to treat a wide range of symptoms over time including nasal congestion.
-Today, amphetamines are still used to treat ADHD, narcolepsy, obesity and other issues.
+Amphetamines have been available since the late 19th century and have been used to treat a wide range of symptoms over time, including nasal congestion.
+To this day they are still used to treat ADHD, narcolepsy, obesity and other issues.

 Outside of it’s officially prescribed use, amphetamine is sometimes used as a performance-enhancing drug or cognitive enhancer and is also recreationally used for its feelings of euphoria and/or aphrodisiac qualities.

 While some amphetamines are available medically on prescription, they are also a controlled substance in the UK due to their extremely addictive nature.
 Amphetamines bought illegally on the street are typically manufactured illegally too, and are not necessarily the same product as the forms of amphetamine available through the NHS.